LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 There were 47,000 active members who are PNET users.
 This imemdiately seemed high - it's less than half the active physical borrowing counts but by no means a small percentage.

 Across different LSOAs there was a significant range of usage: from 0% of the population in some areas, to 16% in another.
-The area with 16% active PNET members was an area called Brierfield.
+The area with 16% active PNET members is an area called Brierfield.
 Brierfield is an area of high deprivation, as well as having a high population of non-white ethnicity (38% Asian and 36% Muslim).

 ![Brierfield PNET Usage](/assets/images/2025-03-20-brierfield-pnet-usage.jpg 'Brierfield PNET Usage') _Brierfield PNET Usage.
 The map is set to highlight in darker shades the areas of greater % of the population using the PNET.
 This varies from 0% to 16%._